broodminder/userguide/en/docs/33_sensors_W3.md

 - Cut saw kerfs (1,2,3) as shown in the picture below.
 They should be around 0.4” -0.75” deep.
 These will hold the wires from the sensors.
 - Cut kerf 4 for the wires to reach the electronics box. (see picture farther down).
 - Test fit the spline and widen the kerfs if necessary.
-- Remove the broad area (marked C) with a chisel so that when the 2x4 tips it does not pinch the wire.
+- Remove the broad area (marked 5) with a chisel so that when the 2x4 tips it does not pinch the wire.

 ![image-20230501140518611](./33_sensors_w3_assembly.assets/image-20230501140518611.png)